Home

 In the case of the Oakland riots, were they rioting because a BART (Bay Area Rapid Transit) policeman shot an unarmed black man while arresting him?

-Did the rioters demonstrate pride and arrogance?
-Did you hear the arrogant justifications of their actions?
+Do rioters demonstrate pride and arrogance?
+Do you hear the arrogant justifications of their actions?

 Did the rioters exercise abuse?
-Did you see the attackers dancing after nearly killing the white truck driver in Los Angeles?
+Did you see the attackers dancing after nearly killing the white truck driver in Los Angeles or throwing firebombs on those supporting their government?

 Exo 20:12 "Honor your father and your mother, so that you may live long in the land the LORD your God is giving you.